(Information below taken from the Department of Education: Details of statutory curriculum - Physical Education)

 Premier League Primary Stars Competition

 We recently applied for new equipment from Kitlocker in a competition with the Premier League and our application was successful!
 We have won a selection of kit and equipment which will enhance our delivery of supporting activities.
 We plan on developing games and activities that will engage a variety of children during break and lunchtimes.
-Our newly elected sports councillors will decide how to use it and will be in charge of developing new games.

 Bronze School Games Award